Complete Alaska Cruise Packing List (2024)

 Alaska Cruise Basics

-You should consider factors like weather, price, and crowds to determine the Best Time of Year for an Alaskan cruise.
+You should consider what factors are the most important to you when determining the best time of year for your Alaskan cruise.
 Based on the average temperatures, rainfall amounts, hours of daylight, and wildlife sightings, the “best” time of year to go on an Alaskan Cruise is the month of July.
 However, with this optimal weather comes increased crowds and increased price.

 Scroll Down to Get Our Downloadable Alaska Cruise Packing List